BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 LCE: Learn and Earn - Cryptocurrency - Ethereum
 LCEX: Learn and Earn - Cryptocurrency - Ethereum - xDaiChain
 ```
-Each branch has it's lessons, or leafs.
+Each branch has its lessons, or leafs.
 For example, the branch LC: Learn and Earn - Cryptocurrency, has:
 ```
 LC1: Intro_To_Cryptocurrency
 LC2: Decentralized_Applications